-CBS began operations on September 8, 2008 following the Parent Bank's acquisition of Manila Bank in 2007.
+In 2007, CBS was acquired by China Bank.
+Following the change in its majority owners, the Bank continues to operate as a thrift bank.
 Subsequent mergers with Unity Bank, a Pampanga-based rural bank, and Planters Development Bank (Plantersbank) have bolstered CBS' position as a leading thrift bank in the industry.
 With more than 150 branches nationwide and a strong platform for retail banking, auto, housing, teachers, and enterprise finance, CBS is dedicated to servicing the needs of entry-level customers, the broad consumer market, and the strategic Small and Medium Enterprise (SME) sector.
 CBS is committed to promoting financial inclusiveness, and uplifting the quality of consumers and entrepreneurs in line with its Easy Banking for You brand of service.